 Anthony Mantha Contract Information:

-Signed a three-year, entry-level contract with the Red Wings in October 2013.
+Signed a two-year, $6.6 million contract extension with the Red Wings in July of 2018.

 To instantly reveal our fantasy analysis of every player – including Anthony Mantha – simply subscribe now.

 |2017-18 Proj||23||NHL||DET||72||Subscribe now to see our 2017-18 projections for Anthony Mantha|

 Age is determined on October 1st of each season.No Yes

 Anthony Mantha: Past News Updates ( ▲ View most recent update )

 Mantha is one of the most intriguing prospects in Detroit’s system.
 He caught the eye of general manager Ken Holland for sinking a league-best 50 goals with Val d’Or Foreurs of the QMJHL in 2012-13, setting the tone for Wings brass to make him the 20th overall draft selection in 2013.
 The fun didn’t stop there, as Mantha virtually melted the ice with 120 points – including averaging a goal per game – in his final junior year.
 Mantha broke his leg in the NHL Prospects Tournament in September of 2014, temporarily sidetracking his development, though the 6-foot-5 power winger rebounded nicely and produced 78 points with AHL Grand Rapids over the past two regular seasons.
 Mantha will turn 22 in September, but he’s already been involved in postseason play below the NHL level for five straight years.
 With Pavel Datsyuk leaving for Russia this offseason, the Red Wings are expected to widen the spigot on the fountain of youth, and Mantha is sure to be in that mix.